sir-lab/data-release/README.md

 In some cases, you may not need all files in a zip folder.
 In this case, use <a href='https://www.7-zip.org/download.html'> 7zip</a> to open the zipped file and drag out the files or directories you want without extracting everything.

+## Code

+To get started using the datasets, look at our notebooks for tips on how to load files and visualize the data.
+* Huawei Public cold starts 2025 <a href="https://github.com/sir-lab/data-release/blob/main/src/demo_cold_start.ipynb"> notebook</a>
+* Huawei Private 2023 <a href="https://github.com/sir-lab/data-release/blob/main/src/demo_private.ipynb"> notebook</a>
+* Huawei Public 2023 <a href="https://github.com/sir-lab/data-release/blob/main/src/demo_public.ipynb"> notebook</a>

 ### Huawei Public cold starts (2025)

 These files contain every cold start analyzed in our 2025 paper.